Cyan903/vreddit-download-api/DOCS.md

     / - Shows version and repo link.
     /r/[:Subreddit Name]/[:Post ID]
         - Returns video and audio downloads (if available).
+    /dl/[:Video ID]/[:Quality]
+        - Only available when video and audio are included.
+Merges video and audio on server and returns the merged video.

 #### Example Response: